Mi Árbol y Yo

 My tree sprouted, my childhood passed

-Today under its shadow that grew so much
+Today I sit under its shade that grew so much

 Look, I’m full of nests